Tim de Zarn

-Biography
+Early life

 Tim DeZarn was born on July 11, 1952.
 DeZarn went to Archbishop McNicholas High School, a Catholic school in Anderson Township, Ohio.
 He did not pursue a professional acting career until he was 25 years old.

-Acting career
+Career

 His first broadcast role was on the TV series The Equalizer in 1986.
 His first film role was in the 1989 action comedy Three Fugitives.

 DeZarn made several appearances as Army Sergeant Dixon on the television series Dr. Quinn, Medicine Woman.
 He played the recurring character George Putnam in season two of NYPD Blue.
 He appeared in five episodes of Deadwood on HBO.
 DeZarn appeared in Sons of Anarchy as Nate Meineke, the leader of a local state militia and terrorist group.
 He appeared in sci-fi horror film Project Dorothy (directed by George Henry Horton) in 2019.

 Personal life

 DeZarn lives in Los Angeles with his wife and daughter.
 His 18-year-old son Travis was killed in an auto accident in 2007.